Marcuse: professor behind 1960s rebellion

 This is an interesting view (and a neat answer to those who say that Freud proved Socialism impossible), but whether it is valid depends on the validity of Freud’s theory of instincts.
 This theory is, in fact, pure speculation.
 Nobody has yet discovered in the human organism anything resembling the “instinctual energy” whose laws of transformation the theory is supposed to describe.
 So there is no way of telling whether Marcuse is any more right than others; like Wilhelm Reich and Erich Fromm who in significantly different ways have tried to combine Marx and Freud.
 The safest attitude to take is that all theories based on Freud, including Marcuse’s, are as yet only unverified suggestions.

-Nevertheless, Marcuse still claims that Freud "discovered the mechanism of social and political control in the depth dimension of instinctual drives and satisfactions".
-How this alleged discovery has been put to effective use by the ruling class is the basic theme of "One-dimensional Man" (1964).
+Nevertheless, Marcuse still claimed that Freud “discovered the mechanism of social and political control in the depth dimension of instinctual drives and satisfactions”.
+How this alleged discovery has been put to effective use by the ruling class is the basic theme of “One-dimensional Man” (1964).

 This book has been described as “the most subversive book published in the United States this century”.
 This is an exaggeration since a large part of it, including the title, must be incomprehensible to those unacquainted with the theories of Hegel.
 Hegel held that everything was in the process of developing into something else.
 A thing therefore had two dimensions; what it was at any given time (its positive side) and what it could become (its negative side).
 One-dimensional thought only sees what is and not what can and ought to be.
 Applied to social and political thinking it produces a man who sees no alternative to the present system.
 Marcuse argues that this “one dimensional man” has been deliberately created by the ruling class’s use of Freudian insights to brainwash the working class.
 In his view, modern capitalism is just as totalitarian as fascism.
 The difference is that it relies on “the scientific management of instincts”, rather than terror, to keep the working class down.
 This because technical progress has not only made possible a non-repressive society of abundance, but has also provided the means for manipulating the masses into accepting and being satisfied with the present system.

-In offering a psychological explanation for the continuing working class support for capitalism and hostility to socialist ideas, Marcuse seems to have provided an answer to a problem which has long concerned socialists—Why haven't the working class become socialist when socialism is so obviously in their best interest?
+In offering a psychological explanation for the continuing working class support for capitalism and hostility to socialist ideas, Marcuse seemed to have provided an answer to a problem which has long concerned socialists — Why haven’t the working class become socialist when socialism is so obviously in their best interest?
 On the other hand, plausible as this sort of explanation might be, it does challenge the view that material interests are ultimately decisive in the actions of classes.
 For it is saying that psychology can be used to make workers permanently ignore their material interests.
-Marcuse, remember, is saying not simply that the workers have been taught to accept capitalism (which is quite true), but that their psychological and even biological nature has been changed so that they now really "need" capitalism.
+Marcuse, remember, is saying not simply that the workers have been taught to accept capitalism (which is quite true), but that their psychological and even biological nature has been changed so that they now really “need” capitalism.
 This unMarxist view put Marcuse in a dilemma from which he himself confessed to find no way out.
-He still accepts that, in the end, only a socialist working class majority can establish socialism.
+He accepted that, in the end, only a socialist working class majority can establish socialism.
 But how can this majority ever come into being if the working class have been brainwashed into needing capitalism as part of their psychological make-up?

 At the time he wrote “One-dimensional Man”, Marcuse was pessimistic.
 In his typical philosophical manner he wrote, “The chance is that, in this period, the historical extremes may meet again—the most advanced consciousness of humanity and its most exploited force”, and added, “It is nothing but a chance.” (“The most exploited force”, by the way, was no longer the working class as a whole but the poverty-stricken victims of racial discrimination in the ghettos).
 He subsequently had cause to be a little more hopeful, with the growth of the student protest, black power, anti-Vietnam war, hippie and underground movements.